ScXfjiang/conv_pmf/README.md

 | $10$        | 1.1722 |1.1607| **1.0735**| 1.0805| 1.0895| 1.0945| 1.0985| 1.1010|
 | $12$        | 1.1722 |1.1661| **1.0778**| 1.0852| 1.0902| 1.0985| 1.10325|1.1117|

-Illustration of extracted topic keywords.
-Here, the total number of latent factors is fixed at 8.
-For each latent factor, we compute the word2vec cosine similarities, which are displayed at the top-left corner of each corresponding word cloud.
-The topics are sorted by this metric in descending order.
-Additionally, we calculate the average word2vec cosine similarities for all latent factors, yielding values of 0.2781 and 0.4270 respectively.
+In the example below, the total count of latent factors is set at 8.
+For each latent factor, we compute the word2vec cosine similarities, which are depicted at the top-left corner of each corresponding word cloud.
+These topics are arranged in descending order based on the cosine similarity.
+We also compute the average word2vec cosine similarities for all latent factors, yielding values of 0.2781 and 0.4270 respectively.
 <img width="1431" alt="keywords" src="https://github.com/ScXfjiang/conv_pmf/assets/13879402/7ef1fd22-1f10-4552-bc59-232eff3f5a5f">